petercz1/video_reformatter/README.md

 1. researched the web for my phone model and '[IR Blaster](https://en.wikipedia.org/wiki/Infrared_blaster)' - mine has it.
 Whoop!
 2. downloaded a couple of remote control apps (I use [mi](https://play.google.com/store/apps/details?id=com.duokan.phone.remotecontroller) and [sure](https://play.google.com/store/apps/details?id=com.tekoia.sure.activities), they have a near-identical setup and layout) - I found some devices can be found in one database but not the other.
 YMMV

 This means I now learn only one remote control.
-A top tip for getting round the TV foreign language interaction is to turn the set on and **then** plug in the USB.
-If it's recognized you should get something logical to press on screen.

 3. convert all my favorite video watching to the most common TV format.
 This is what the code does.